boosungjung/Sorting-Visualizer/README.md

-# Getting Started with Create React App
+# Sorting Visualizer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is to showcase how different sorting algorithms work.

 ## Available Scripts